 The History & Legends Of Faithlegg

 Faithlegg stands at the head of Waterford Harbour, where the three sister rivers of the Barrow, Nore and Suir meet.
 As a consequence, it has been to the fore in the history of not just Waterford but also Ireland.
-For it was via the harbour and these rivers that the early settlers entered and from the hill that we stand under, the Minaun, that the harbour was monitored.
-Here legend tells us sleeps the giant Cainche Corcardhearg son of Fionn of the Fianna who was stationed here to keep a watch over Leinster.
+For it was via the harbour and these rivers that the early settlers entered, and from the hill that we stand under, the Minaun, that the harbour was monitored.
+Here, legend tells us, sleeps the giant, Cainche Corcardhearg son of Fionn of the Fianna, who was stationed here to keep a watch over Leinster.

-Over a century later in 1783 the present house was commenced by Cornelius Bolton who had inherited the Faithlegg Estate from his father in 1779.
+Over a century later in 1783 the present house was commenced by Cornelius Bolton, who had inherited the Faithlegg Estate from his father in 1779.
 Cornelius was an MP, a progressive landlord and businessman.
-Luck was not on his side however and financial difficulties followed.
+Luck was not on his side, however, and financial difficulties followed.
 In 1819 the Bolton family sold the house and lands to Nicholas and Margaret Mahon Power, who had married the year before.
 It was said that Margaret’s dowry enabled the purchase.
 The Powers adorned the estate with the stag’s head and cross, which was the Power family crest.
 It remains the emblem of Faithlegg to this day.

-The House passed to Hubert Power, the only son of Pat & Lady Olivia Power, and in 1920 upon Hubert’s death, it passed to his daughter Eily Power, in 1935 Eily and her husband sold the House to the De la Salle order of teaching brothers after which it acted as a junior novitiate until 1986.
+The House passed to Hubert Power, the only son of Pat & Lady Olivia Power, and in 1920, upon Hubert’s death, it passed to his daughter Eily Power.
+In 1935 Eily and her husband sold the House to the De La Salle order of teaching brothers after which it acted as a junior novitiate until 1986.

-The last remaining gap in history is from 1980’s until 1998 when it was taken over by FBD Property and Leisure Group.
+The last remaining gap in history is from the 1980’s until 1998 when it was taken over by FBD Property and Leisure Group.

 The Roseville Rooms – Dining Room

-Before Cornelius Bolton built Faithlegg House Hotel in 1783, a smaller house stood on its site.
+Before Cornelius Bolton built Faithlegg House Hotel in 1783, a smaller house stood on the site.
 Cornelius’s father rented it to the Penrose family, a family with a long tradition in the glass making industry which was to make Waterford a household name.
 They called the house Roseville.

 The Adelaide Blake Suite – Conference Suite